-- 6.3 The Plan has reviewed the settlement boundaries of the following settlements within the Chippenham Community Area Remainder:
+- The Plan has reviewed the settlement boundaries of the following settlements within the Chippenham Community Area Remainder:

 - Christian Malford

 - Hullavington

 - Kington St. Michael

 - Sutton Benger, and

 - Yatton Keynell

-- 6.4 No settlements in the Chippenham Community Area Remainder are considered to have had their settlement boundaries reviewed through a sufficiently advanced neighbourhood planning process.
+- The Christian Malford Neighbourhood Plan has reviewed the settlement boundary for Christian Malford.
+Therefore, the settlement boundary review excludes this settlement from further consideration.
+No settlements in the Chippenham Community Area Remainder are considered to have had their settlement boundaries reviewed through a sufficiently advanced neighbourhood planning process.
 Therefore, all settlements with currently adopted settlement boundaries within this community area have been considered through the settlement boundary review.

-Appendix A: Proposals for revised settlement boundaries
+Appendix A: Proposals for revised settlement boundaries Appendix A. I Toposais for revised settlement boundaries